 The $85,000.00 we were awarded by IMPACT 100 will be invested in equipment and labour costs to start feral cat trapping in and around the Dart and Rees rivers near Glenorchy.
 This project will start later in the year.

 We are delighted to report that we have been awarded $85,000.00 from IMPACT 100.
 The announcement was made in November at an awards dinner in Queenstown. $100.000.00 was given to an excellent charity, the Pivotal Point Charity Trust, worthy winners of the top prize.
 We were honoured to come second to them.

 The overall mission of the Wakatipu Community Foundation is to grow local philanthropy.
 The IMPACT 100 model fits perfectly within this mission.
 IMPACT 100 aims to empower women to see themselves as philanthropists and overcome the barriers women have faced in this arena.
 IMPACT 100 is designed for transformational grant-making within local communities.

 We are delighted to report that Simplicity, a non-profit and low fees KiwiSaver fund has kindly donated $36,000.00 to us for the second year in a row.
 These funds will continue to support our work.

 Jobs For Nature

-The link below will take you to a DOC website that provides plenty of information and access to more links that explain Jobs For Nature.
+This link takes you to a DOC website with information and links that explain Jobs For Nature.